-Have you heard of the Rate of Perceived Exertion (RPE) chart but not sure how it’s used or whether it is useful for your running workouts?
+Have you heard of the Rate of Perceived Exertion (RPE) chart but aren’t quite sure how it works—or whether it’s even useful for your running workouts?

-Here’s my mega-guide to explain what RPE is, why every runner should be familiar with it, and how to use it for creating workout routines.
+Welcome to my mega-guide on all things RPE: what it is, why every runner should know about it, and how to actually use it to shape smarter training routines.

-What is Rate of Perceived Exertion (What Is RPE)?
+What is The Rate of Perceived Exertion (RPE)?

-Depending on which scale you use, you can even use it to estimate your heart rate during exercise without the need for a heart rate monitor.
+Depending on which scale you use, you can even use it to estimate your heart rate during exercise without needing a heart rate monitor.

-Here’s our RPE chart, feel free to grab it, print it, pin it, refer to it wherever you need to:
+Here’s our RPE chart; feel free to grab it, print it, pin it, or refer to it wherever you need to:

-Using RPE is a great way to keep tabs on the intensity of your workouts and stay in tune with your body without relying on technology or tracking your metrics too closely.
+Using RPE is a great way to monitor the intensity of your workouts and stay in tune with your body without relying on technology or tracking your metrics too closely.

-Perhaps the most compelling argument for adopting RPE is recognizing that no two runs are identical: a myriad of factors affect the amount of effort required for a workout, both external and internal – both physical and physiological factors affect RPE.
+Perhaps the most compelling argument for adopting RPE is recognizing that no two runs are identical: many factors affect the amount of effort required for a workout, both external and internal – both physical and physiological factors affect RPE.

 These can include:

-- The terrain (a 6 minute mile on trails takes more effort than the same distance on road),
+- Terrain (a 6-minute mile on trails takes more effort than the same distance on the road)

-- Level of tiredness (more tired = harder effort),
+- Level of fatigue (more tired = harder effort)

-When you begin to consider all the varying factors, it makes less and less sense to compare your performance based purely on speed, distance, or time.
-Taking a subjective measure given all the factors can be a much better guide of the level of intensity.
+When you consider all the varying factors, it makes less sense to compare your performance based purely on speed, distance, or time.
+Given all the factors, a subjective measure can be a much better guide to the level of intensity.

-For example: if you are scheduled for a 4-mile moderate run, and you had a stressful week and lack of sleep, your moderate-intensity run might be at a slower pace than during a previous week where you’re feeling better.
+For example, if you are scheduled for a 4-mile moderate run and you had a stressful week and lack of sleep, your moderate-intensity run might be at a slower pace than during a previous week when you were feeling better.

-Your intensity level feels the same, but your pace might be slower, which is perfectly okay!
-If your body is feeling run down and in need of rest, it is important to listen to your body.
+Your intensity level feels the same, but your pace might be slower, which is perfectly okay.
+If your body is feeling run down and needs rest, it is important to listen to it.

 That’s why RPE is such a powerful tool: it prioritizes how you feel, your effort, and doing the workout over the result.

-Running based on RPE is an excellent tool for beginner and experienced runners alike, although beginners should spend some time familiarizing themselves with the scale and practicing their runs at different efforts in order to get used to the feel of RPE.
+Running based on RPE is an excellent tool for both beginners and experienced runners, although beginners should spend some time familiarizing themselves with the scale and practicing their runs at different efforts to get used to the feel of RPE.

-Another reason I love running based on RPE is that I’m no longer looking at my GPS watch every 30 seconds to check I’m on-track: instead I’m listening to my body and checking the exercise intensity.
+Another reason I love running based on RPE is that I no longer look at my GPS watch every 30 seconds to check if I’m on track: instead, I listen to my body and check the exercise intensity.

 Using RPE is also great for tuning in and listening to your body better.
-Using RPE to set your workout intensity can be friendlier to your body instead of adhering to specified heart rate zones or paces.
+Setting your workout intensity with RPE can be friendlier to your body than adhering to specified heart rate zones or paces.

 Your workouts should be flexible to your body’s needs.
-During your run, you can stick to your desired RPE intensity instead of pushing for certain times or paces.
+You can stick to your desired intensity during your run instead of pushing for certain times or paces.

 RPE has a close cousin in the activity metrics world: heart rate.

-Heart Rate Zone (HRZ) training involves calibrating the athlete’s heart rate at various exertion levels and defining a variety of training zones: the athlete then uses a HR monitor device to track their heart rate during workouts.
+Heart Rate Zone (HRZ) training involves calibrating the athlete’s heart rate at various exertion levels and defining various training zones: the athlete then uses a heart rate monitor device to track their heart rate during workouts.

-HRZ training shares many of the advantages of RPE training, in that it accounts for many of the external and internal factors that are listed above: an athlete’s heart rate generally correlates quite well with their RPE.
+HRZ training shares many of the advantages of RPE training in that it accounts for many of the external and internal factors listed above an athlete’s heart rate generally correlates quite well with their RPE.

 While HRZ training is arguably easier to quantify, measure, and document than RPE, it is not without its limitations.